The 4 most effective email templates to follow up on outstanding invoices

 There are a range of reasons why a customer might be unable to make payment on an invoice.

-They may be experiencing cash flow issues, which is common for smaller businesses.
+They may be experiencing cash flow issues and other money issues, which are common for smaller businesses.
 In this case, it's best to try and come to an agreement on a payment plan.

 This way, you can still get paid and they don't have to worry about being hit with late payment fees or interest.